-In addition, the recently reintroduced Verifying Accurate Leading-edge IVCT Development (VALID) Act of 2021 would give the FDA authority to regulate diagnostic tests and most of their constitutive components by creating an entirely new product category, in vitro clinical tests (IVCTs), for all in vitro diagnostics and laboratory developed tests (LDTs).
+In addition, the pending user fee legislation, the Food and Drug Administration Safety and Landmark Advancements Act of 2022 (FDAS-LAA), contains the Verifying Accurate Leadingedge IVCT Development (VALID) Act of 2022, which would give the FDA authority to regulate diagnostic tests and most of their constitutive components by creating an entirely new product category, in vitro clinical tests (IVCTs), for all in vitro diagnostics and laboratory developed tests (LDTs).
 The new risk-based framework attempts to clarify and recalibrate regulatory authorities between the FDA and the Centers for Medicare and Medicaid Services, which implements the Clinical Laboratory Improvement Amendments of 1988 (CLIA).
 Currently, the FDA asserts jurisdiction over LDTs under the FDCA but exercises enforcement discretion in most instances as long as the tests are developed, validated and performed within an individual, CLIA-certified lab and performed at the direction of a licensed healthcare provider.
-The VALID Act intends to better clarify this authority by, among other things, establishing high-risk IVCTs and low-risk IVCTs, which would not be subject to FDA pre-market review.
+The VALID Act intends to better clarify this authority by, among other things, establishing high-risk IVCTs, moderaterisk IVCTs, and low-risk IVCTs, which would not be subject to FDA pre-market review.
+Though a focus of significant industry attention (positive and negative), the future of this transformative legislation remains uncertain as of the time of writing given political concerns about other aspects of the FDASLAA as currently proposed.